UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle.lagda.md

 ### A family over the circle equipped with corresponding descent data

-A family for descent data `(X, e)` is a family over the circle, along with a proof that they are equivalent.
+A family for descent data `(X, e)` is a family over the circle, along with a proof that `(X, e)` is equivalent to the canonical descent data of the family.

-Descent data for a family `A` is descent data with a proof that it's equivalent to `A`.
+Descent data for a family `A : 𝕊¹ → U` is descent data with a proof that it's equivalent to the canonical descent data of `A`.

-A family with descent data is a family `A` over the circle, equipped with descent data `(X, e)`, and a proof of their equivalence.
+A family with descent data is a family `A : 𝕊¹ → U` over the circle, equipped with descent data `(X, e)`, and a proof of their equivalence.

 Ideally, every section characterizing descent data of a particular type family should include a term of type `family-with-descent-data-circle`, whose type